Police chief fires officer, releases video of shooting death

 FAIRFAX, Va.
-(AP) — A northern Virginia police officer was fired Thursday after fatally shooting a shoplifting suspect last month, with police releasing video of the deadly encounter at the end of a foot chase at a busy shopping mall.
+(AP) — A northern Virginia police officer was fired Thursday after fatally shooting a man last month who had allegedly stolen two pairs of sunglasses from a busy shopping mall.
+Police also released video of the deadly encounter.

-Fairfax County Police Chief Kevin Davis announced the dismissal at a press conference in which he also released body camera footage showing the shooting of Timothy McCree Johnson outside Tysons Corner Center on Feb.
+Fairfax County Police Chief Kevin Davis announced the dismissal at a press conference where he also played body camera footage showing the shooting of Timothy McCree Johnson outside Tysons Corner Center on Feb.
 22.

 Two officers who chased Johnson that night fired their weapons, Davis said.
-The one who fired the fatal round has been dismissed from the department, and the other officer remains on restricted duty as the investigation continues.
+The one who fired the fatal round into his chest has been dismissed from the department, and the other officer remains on restricted duty as the investigation continues.

 The officer who was fired, Sgt.
 Wesley Shifflett, exhibited “a failure to live up to the expectations of our agency, in particular use of force policies,” Davis said.